 These people had no business ever being in the Labour Party in the first place.
 They were only there to sabotage its chances if it strayed too far from conservative policy.
 How many more of these fake ‘Labour MPs’ exist in the party?

 The collaboration of Labour MPs with the Conservative party over the past few years, is now well known.
 This surely makes investigations into the Labour leaked report, which has more evidence of Labour MPs and staffers working against their own party to prevent a Labour government, absolutely essential.
 This investigation is crucial.
-It proves our democracy and our constitution has been intentionally broken, by vested interests.
+It proves our democracy and our constitution have been intentionally broken, by vested interests.

 Those interests will continue to dictate our elections and all of our futures unless action is taken.